Karl's journey as a potter

 Karl Burnett was born and raised on Tortola in The Virgin Islands and was formally introduced to pottery at the BVI High School in 2002.
 Immediately he fell in love with clay.

-While still in High School Karl, practised hand building pottery at home and even built a small "dug out" kiln in his mother's garden.
-In his final term at High School, a new Ceramics Teacher who knew how to make pots on the potter's wheel gave him an introduction into the world of "throwing" on the wheel.
-At the time Karl was the only student in his Ceramics class.
+While still in high school Karl, practiced hand building pottery at home and even built a small "dug out" kiln in his mother's garden.
+In his final term at high school, a new Ceramics Teacher who knew how to make pots on the potter's wheel gave him an introduction into the world of "throwing" on the wheel.
+At the time Karl was the only student in his ceramics class.

 Upon graduating from high school he convinced his family to purchase him an electric kiln and a pottery wheel, both of which he still uses today.

 After much practice, trial, error, lots of reading and research, Karl taught himself how to make pottery on the potter's wheel and how to make his own glazes from raw materials which include some local materials.
 Karl loves his craft and enjoys sharing it with others through The Pottery Garden.

 After years of practicing pottery as a hobby while working in different fields such as telecoms, Karl began selling his pottery from his pickup truck in 2013/14.
 It was then he began to yearn for a proper workshop studio and display gallery.